GiovanniZago/Bayesian-Networks/README.md

     # ============================================================= #

-    # Output: a list with:
+    # Output: a list with
     # A printout of the parents of the node, for each node
     # The network score evaluated with bnlearn